akshayrdeodhar/akshayrdeodhar.github.io/_posts/2024-01-06-vegas-and-utah.md

 <img src = "/assets/vegas.jpg" width="100%" alt="The city at twilight" align = "center">

 Vegas.
 America's Sin City.
 A grand city of gold and grime alike.
-We drove into the sin city, cold and empty on the last day of a trip withlled with breathtaking views of Utah's unforgiving, yet enchanting mountains.
+We drove into the sin city, cold and empty on the last day of a trip filled with breathtaking views of Utah's unforgiving, yet enchanting mountains.
 Pretty anticlimatic.

 In my twenty-four hours in the city, I've seen all kinds of sin, sometimes